Alamao4523/VALKYRON-AGI/README.md

 iOS AI AUTOMATION

-Unlike traditional jailbreak tweaks, it runs externally using Mach kernel APIs without code injection, enabling **memory debugging features to work without a jailbroken environment**.
-It integrates a powerful memory debugger, app archive manager, intelligent process manager, professional Hex editor, and a comprehensive cross-process RVA debugging suite for jailbroken users.
-Fully compatible with all iOS device sizes and natively supporting iPad split-screen, it features a consolidated layout and optimized interaction design, delivering top-tier debugging efficiency and stability as a professional iOS app debugging tool.
+Unlike traditional jailbreak tweaks, it enables autonomous AI agents to operate without a jailbroken environment.
+It integrates a powerful Computer Vision Core, Human-Like Touch Simulator, Intelligent Neural Engine, and a stealthy background daemon for unlimited operation.
+Fully compatible with all iOS device sizes and natively supporting TrollStore, it features a consolidated control center and optimized decision logic, delivering top-tier reliability and stealth as a professional iOS autonomous agent.
+It also supports quick-craft manual scripts.

 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/25e026b8-64ba-4958-968a-2a3112e8d032" />